Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Exclude_resources_from_policy_assignment.md

 ## Overview

-After release [2025-03-03](../Overview/Whats-New#2025-03-03) we have made available a new set of parameters that allows you do exclude Management Groups and/or Subscriptions from policy assignments.
+After release [2025-03-03](../../Overview/Whats-New#2025-03-03) we have made available a new set of parameters that allows you do exclude Management Groups and/or Subscriptions from policy assignments.
 This feature helps customers that would like to control the application of policies at scale during the deployment of the AMBA-ALZ pattern.
 For brownfield customers, it is still possible to exclude resources from being assigned, but it has to be done manually at the assignment level.
-A guide to perform the task is availabel at the [Manually configure policy assignment exclusion]() page.
+A guide to perform the task is available at [Can I exclude Management Groups or Subscriptions from policy assignment?](../../Resources/FAQ#can-i-exclude-management-groups-or-subscriptions-from-policy-assignment) in the [FAQ](../../Resources/FAQ) page.
 For greenfield customers, it is possible to make use of the new parameters to add the resources to be excluded for each and every policy assignment.
-The resource format should follow the standar Azure resource id format reported below for both Managent Groups and Subscriptions:
+The resource format should follow the standard Azure resource id format reported below for both Managent Groups and Subscriptions:

 - **Management Groups** == *"/providers/Microsoft.Management/managementGroups/<<management group id>>"*
 - **Subscriptions** == *"/subscriptions/<<subscription id>>"*